University Health and Counseling Services

 The University Health and Counseling Services (UHCS) Training Program is committed to the university teaching mission by providing a dynamic experience in support of the professional development of graduate students from the fields of Counseling, Psychology, and Social Work.
 Although the training staff represent a variety of professional backgrounds and theoretical orientations, there is a shared valuing of experiential, developmental and humanistic approaches to training.

-In valuing the opportunity to contribute to the growth of the counseling profession, UHCS seeks to support interns in their advancement professionally, clinically and interpersonally.
-We strive to meet interns at their developmental level and adapt their training to address their individual needs.
 Training at UHCS is based on the belief that a competent psychologist should be guided by knowledge of clinical theory and applied research, awareness of ethical/legal/professional standards of practice, sensitivity to individual differences within a diverse society, and openness to lifelong learning.

-We attempt to provide an atmosphere that is conducive to learning by providing interns with an appropriate blend of support and challenge.
-We see interns as emerging professionals and treat them accordingly, giving them appropriate amounts of autonomy and responsibility.
-At the same time, we try to provide the professional and emotional support necessary to allow for growth and development.
-We focus on interns' "growth edges" and attempt to facilitate interns' growth throughout the course of the year.
+We see interns as emerging professionals and attempt to provide an atmosphere that is conducive to learning by providing interns with an appropriate blend of support and challenge, autonomy and responsibility.
+We aim to provide the professional and emotional support necessary to allow for growth and development into competent and versatile generalists who are prepared to practice as early career practitioners in University and College Counseling Centers and a variety of clinical settings.

 Practitioner-Scholar Model:

-The UHCS training program utilizes a practitioner-scholar developmental model of training which emphasizes experiential learning.
+The UHCS training program utilizes a practitioner-scholar developmental model of training which emphasizes sequential, experiential learning.
 As a practitioner, the intern applies the knowledge gained from scholarly and scientific evidence to clinical practice.
 As a scholar, the intern is engaged in study of the science of psychotherapy, and is encouraged to contribute to the profession through involvement in scholarly and professional activities.

-A focal point of this model entails a focus on service delivery with professional development being viewed as sequential in nature, and with the goal of helping interns move toward greater levels of autonomy and independent practice by the completion of the training year.
 This model also includes an emphasis on experiential learning which allows intern to learn through concrete experience, reflective observation, active experimentation, and an establishment of mentoring relationships where training is viewed as relational and reciprocal.

 In order to be an effective practitioner, one's practice must be "informed by science."
 Interns are initially taught theory and research in their academic training programs.
 They continue their education throughout the training program and are taught the importance of becoming lifelong learners.
 The practice of psychology is an intensely demanding endeavor which requires one to continue to evolve professionally.
 Practitioners must be able to integrate theory and research into their clinical work in meaningful ways.
 This includes keeping up with the professional literature on new developments in the field and changing one's practice as indicated.

-Value of Supervision and Collaboration:
+Supervision and Collaboration:

 Appreciation for Diversity: